• Skip to main content

 This year’s juror, Sigrid Burton, considers color and drawing as the foundation of her artistic practice and is noted for her works in oil on canvas or linen and mixed media on paper.
 She explores the natural world both literally and figuratively, with the intention of making light and depth tangible and visible on a two-dimensional picture plane.
 Burton captures the phenomenological occurrence of reflection and refraction of light, in particular, water, sky and deep space.
 Her studies of the art of the Indian subcontinent and its ancient and sophisticated aesthetic theory have influenced her thinking that the importance of a work of art is the response that the work evokes from the viewer.
 Within this context, color is understood to have great expressive and communicative power.

-Tagged With: ARTIST'S BOOKS, Associates of Brand, brand, Brand 53: Annual National Juried Exhibition of Works on Paper, Brand Gallery, Brand Library and Art Center, Collaboration, Contemporary Art, Contemporary Artists, Debra Thompson, Glendale, Glendale Arts and Culture, Los Angeles, Luciana Abait, Paper, Sigrid Burton, Steohanie Sherwood, Thin Ice, Tina Demirdjian, Works on paper, works on paperr, Works using paper
+Tagged With: ARTIST'S BOOKS, Associates of Brand, brand, Brand 53: Annual National Juried Exhibition of Works on Paper, Brand Gallery, Brand Library and Art Center, Collaboration, Contemporary Art, Contemporary Artists, Debra Thompson, Glendale, Glendale Arts and Culture, Los Angeles, Luciana Abait, Paper, Sigrid Burton, Stephanie Sherwood, Thin Ice, Tina Demirdjian, Works on paper, works on paperr, Works using paper

 Open Studios October 20th at 18th Street Arts Center!